yy-zhou/yy-zhou/README.md

 - You can call me Mirage.
 - Locate in Seattle.
-- Working as a software engineer.
+- Working as a software engineer, contributing to a large data ingest & onboarding system.
 - Love this job, love the feeling when idea really comes into code and up on running.
 - Primarily language is Java, also have some experience in Python and JavaScript.
 - I love soccer and basketball, Hala Madrid & Trust the process!